Nov05/CarND-LaneLines-P1/README.md

 ## Possible improvement suggested by Nov05
 1. I might be able to use the position and slope from the last frame to adjust both in the current frame, to reduce the shakiness of the annotaions.
-2. The pipeline doesn't work well in processing the challenging video, in which the lanes bent more, and there are more dynamics of the lane lines.
+2. The pipeline doesn't work well in some frames of the challenging video, in which the lanes bent more, and there are more dynamics of the lane lines.
+I might need to tune the parameters to get a better result.